 6. Know when to step aside

 Many great bands have survived for decades by constantly refreshing their line-up of musicians.
-Don’t lose sight that this is an office band - not ‘your’ band.
-That means sometimes you need to know when it’s time to move on and let the new generation of employees take the reins.
-After all, as you get more senior, it may no longer be appropriate to make a fool of yourself on stage anymore!
+Don’t lose sight that this is an office band – not ‘your’ band.
+That sometimes means you need to know when it’s time to move on and let the new generation of employees take the reins.
+After all, as you get more senior, it may no longer be appropriate to make a fool of yourself on stage any more!
 Why not give the junior employees a chance to make a name for themselves in the company – especially if they’re more musically talented than you.

 Embracing change in your office band is crucial.
-Enjoy it whilst you can, and realise that it may not be a forever venture for all the members involved.
+Enjoy it whilst you can, and realize that it may not be a forever venture for all the members involved.
 It’s important to think of it more as a sports team than a traditional rock band.
 When someone needs to tap out for a while, tap someone new in, and welcome them with open arms.

 Whilst we’d all love to be the Christmas Party legends, the majority of us wouldn’t know where to begin with starting a band.
 Starting your very own office band is all about having fun and not being too scared to make a fool of yourself in the beginning.
-You will find that your work relationships blossom and you’ll grow bonds with colleagues that you didn’t know were possible.
+You will find that your work relationships blossom, and you’ll grow bonds with colleagues that you didn’t know were possible.
 Who knows, you could even land yourself that promotion you had your eye on as a result of all that business promo you’ve been doing!

 This article assumes that there are people in your company with enough musical experience to start a band, but there’s a way to become an office legend even if you’ve never played an instrument before!
-At WeJam, anybody can become an instant rockstar, and with our unique tech-enabled studio, beginners can perform their favourite songs after just one session.
+At WeJam, anybody can become an instant Rockstar, and with our unique tech-enabled studio, beginners can perform their favourite songs after just one session.
 Even if you don’t want the commitment of being in a band full time, WeJam offers a great way to have some fun with colleagues whilst rocking out as a one-off activity.
 Maybe show your boss who’s REALLY boss when it comes to shredding riffs, or impress your office sweetheart with your newfound drumming skills.

-For those that are really serious, however, WeJam can bring our setup to your next Christmas Party so you can truly show off your rockstar credentials to your colleagues on stage!
+For those that are really serious, however, WeJam can bring our setup to your next Christmas Party, so you can truly show off your Rockstar credentials to your colleagues on stage!
 To book a regular session, please visit our booking page.
 To enquire about private events, please contact us here.
 We look forward to jamming with you soon.